nitrix/glfw-go/README.md

 ## Usage

 The API is kept intentionally compatible and swappable with `github.com/go-gl/glfw`.
-You may either import directly `github.com/nitrix/glfw-go` or if you have too many transitive dependencies to change you could use a `go.mod` replace directive like `replace github.com/go-gl/glfw => github.com/nitrix/glfw-go` to your `go.mod` file.
+You may either import directly `github.com/nitrix/glfw-go` or, if you have too many transitive dependencies to change, might want to use a replace directive like `replace github.com/go-gl/glfw => github.com/nitrix/glfw-go` in your `go.mod` file.

 ## Credits